The Bulletin: School of Engineering

 Pass/Fail Option

 The spirit of the pass-fail option is to encourage academic exploration.
-A maximum of 8 courses taken under pass-fail grading may be counted toward a degree in the school of engineering pass-fail credits may not be applied toward the SHU requirements for SOE-Engineering + SOE-Computing and SOE-Mathematics + SOE-Natural Sciences.
+A maximum of eight (8) courses taken under pass-fail grading may be counted toward a degree in the School of Engineering.
+Pass-fail credits may not be applied toward the SHU requirements for SOE-Engineering + SOE-Computing and SOE-Mathematics + SOE-Natural Sciences.
 In addition, ENG 1, EN1, ES2, and COMP11 may not be taken pass-fail.
-Courses that fulfill a major requirement may not be taken pass-fail unless specifically excepted by the program description as recorded in the Bulletin.
-Normally, no more than one course per semester may be taken pass-fail.
+Courses that fulfill a major requirement may not be taken pass-fail unless specifically excepted on the official statement of the major requirement.
+Major requirements are available online.
 No distinction is made between regular courses that students elect under the pass-fail grading and those courses in which grading is pass-fail.
 Refer to the academic calendar for deadlines.
 After the deadline, the only choices are to complete a course under the existing grading system or to withdraw for the remainder of the term.
 Forms are available here.

 Pre-Matriculation Credit